Moritz Kwarteng

-Moritz-Broni Kwarteng (born 28 April 1998) is a German professional footballer who plays as a midfielder for club VfL Bochum.
+Moritz-Broni Kwarteng (born 28 April 1998) is a German professional footballer who plays as a midfielder for club 1.
+FC Magdeburg.

 Career

 In May 2018, Kwarteng signed his first professional contract with Hamburger SV, lasting for three years until 30 June 2021.
 He made his professional debut for Hamburg in the 2.
 Bundesliga on 10 May 2021, coming on as a substitute in the 82nd minute for David Kinsombi against 1.
 FC Nürnberg.
 The home match finished as a 5–2 win for Hamburg.

 On 21 January 2022, Kwarteng signed with 1.
 FC Magdeburg.

-On 22 June 2023, Kwarteng moved to 1.
-Bundesliga club VfL Bochum.
+On 22 June 2023, Kwarteng moved to Bundesliga club VfL Bochum.
 He signed a contract until 30 June 2027.

 On 13 January 2025, Kwarteng joined Fortuna Düsseldorf on loan, with an option to buy.

+On 7 July 2026, he returned to 1.
+FC Magdeburg.

 Personal life

 Kwarteng was born in Stuttgart, Baden-Württemberg and is of Ghanaian descent.